Go to Next Chapter -- Return to Contents/Index

 she had already done irreparable harm.

-telepathy without success.
-Penny
+tried using their telepathy without success.
+Penny was still human.

-understand unless she was one of them.
+She would never understand unless she was one of them.
+As a mortal woman, she couldn’t kill a

-she stood there torn between wanting India to die and hoping she would live to
+India to die and hoping she would live to lift her curse.
+After seeing the familiar orange glow

-familiar orange glow momentarily light India's face, then disappear into her
+momentarily light India’s face, then disappear into her green eyes, she saw

-green eyes, she saw movement in the witch.
-Her hand twitched.
+movement in the witch.
+Her hand

+twitched.
 Her leg jerked.
-Her right
+Her right arm raised slowly from her

-Unknown to Penny, India was trying speak, and the two cats were trying
+side.
+Unknown to Penny, India was

-one more time to sway her mind.
+trying to speak, and the two cats were trying one more time to sway her

 “Kill

 the witch!”
-Sheldon cried.
-“She would've killed you!
-She was going to
+Sheldon’s words echoed in Tanya’s brain.
+“She would’ve killed you!
+She was going to set your apartment on fire!”

 “Yes

-Penny,” Tanya wailed, “kill the witch, while
+Penny,” Tanya wailed, “kill the witch while

 you still can!”

-lips move but didn't understand.
-“I have to kill her!” she was saying to
+didn’t understand.
+“I have to kill her!” she was saying to herself.
+“I have to

-herself.
-“I have to destroy her. . .
-But if I kill her what will happen to
+destroy her….
+But if I kill her what will happen to those bewitched cats?”

 In